-Chuck Durante brings 35 years of professional leadership to the planning of strategies for the inter-generational passage of personal and business property.
+Chuck Durante brings over 35 years of professional leadership to the planning of strategies for the inter-generational passage of personal and business property.
 He advises fiduciaries on the administration of trusts and estates, counsels foundations and other non-profit organizations, and advises clients in the related areas of Delaware statutory trusts, Delaware holding companies and Delaware limited liability companies.
-His work includes defense in a number of will contests and litigation of significant public impact.

 Chuck advises many of Delaware’s leading trust institutions in matters of planning, administration and risk management.
-He is past chairman of the Estates and Trusts Section of the Delaware State Bar Association and past president of the Wilmington Tax Group.
+He is a fellow of the American College of Trust and Estate Counsel, past chairman of the Estates and Trusts Section of the Delaware State Bar Association and past president of the Wilmington Tax Group.
+His work includes defense in a number of will contests and litigation of significant public impact.

 Chuck was a sportswriter and columnist for The Philadelphia Inquirer from 1974 through 1980.
 He began his newspaper career with The Wilmington News-Journal and The Delaware State News, and continues to write on topics touching on the law of trusts and estates, American history, Delaware sports and public affairs.
 He is a member of the Delaware Track and Field Hall of Fame.

 - "When Does a Signed Document Not Create a Trust?"
 Trusts & Estates, November 2013 (pp. 40-50) (co-author with Greg J. Weinig and Scott E. Swenson)

-- Notification to Remainder Beneficiaries: A Business Judgment.
-Delaware Banker (Winter 2013).
+- "Notification to Remainder Beneficiaries: A Business Judgement," Delaware Banker, Winter 2013, Vol. 10 No. 1

 - Editor, Delaware Statutory Trusts: The Best Features of This New Form of Entity, LexisNexis Emerging Issues Analysis.
-(November 2010).
+November 2010

-- Special Needs Trusts: What Trust Departments Need To Know, Delaware Banker (Winter 2011)
+- "Special Needs Trusts: What Trust Departments Need To Know", Delaware Banker, Winter 2011, Vol. 9, No. 1

-- Delaware Evolving Into Jurisdiction of Choice for Trusts, The Legal Intelligencer: Trusts & Estates Special Edition (November 2009)
+- "Delaware Evolving Into Jurisdiction of Choice for Trusts", The Legal Intelligencer: Trusts & Estates Special Edition, November 2009

-- Delaware Law Has Made It Easier for Grantors to Hide Trusts or Disclose Them.
-Delaware Banker (Fall 2009).
+- "Delaware Law Has Made It Easier for Grantors to Hide Trusts or Disclose Them", Delaware Banker, Fall 2009, Vol. 7, No. 4